Liverpool easyJet flight headed to Tenerife met by police

 Advertisement

-According to Canarian Weekly, crews requested police presence and officers boarded the plane before anyone disembarked and the problem passengers were taken into custody for questioning.
-They will be deported back to the UK on the next available flight.
+The flight crew requested a police presence and officers boarded the plane before anyone disembarked.
+The problem passengers were taken into custody and deported back to the UK on the next available flight.

 The news comes just days after an easyJet flight from Liverpool was forced to make an emergency landing in Munich.